dietrichm/usebb-docker/README.md

 * Don't save the downloaded `config.php` file and click said "Start Installation" button again.
 * [Log in](http://0.0.0.0/panel.php?act=login) using your specified credentials.

-## Known issues

-Well... this is legacy software that was not maintained in close to a decade.
-There are bound to be issues, especially if we'd be running this on PHP 7 or 8.

-What appears to be broken on PHP 5.6 and MySQL 5.7 (used by the containers):

-* Search, complaining over "Expression #1 of ORDER BY clause is not in SELECT list".
-* ...?

 ## Peeking into the database

 Using Adminer, you can easily access the UseBB database: